Telul eth-Thalathat: Archaeology

-The site consists of at least five separate tells or settlement mounds.
+The site consists of at least five (sometimes described as four) tells or settlement mounds.
 Telul eth-Thalathat was excavated for four seasons between 1956 and 1965 and again in 1976 by a team from the University of Tokyo Iraq-Iran Archaeological Expedition.

-The main focus was to establish a complete Ninevite 5 sequence at Tell V. The first two seasons, in 1956 and 1957, were led by N. Egami and worked at Tell II.
+Only tells I, II, and V were excavated.
+The main focus was to establish a complete Ninevite 5 sequence at Tell V. The first two seasons, in 1956 and 1957, were led by N. Egami and worked at Telul eth-Thalathat II, chosen because it was the lowest mound and had the mildest slope, making it the easiest to excavate.
 Burials, residential areas, and a presumed temple were uncovered.
 The final season was led by S. Fukai.
 Among the small finds was a small square stamp seal with two human figures dated to the late 4th or early 5th millennium BC.
+Late Ubaid Coba bowls were also found as well as beveled rim bowls, diagnostic pottery of the late uruk culture.